arturasju/matlab-task/README.md

 # Test Data Generator
 The script is 'makeTestData.m'
 1. This generates the test datasets ('data_6months.csv, 'data_31days.csv, 'data_365days')
-   a.
-You need to change the code accordingly to generate what you want
+2. You need to change the code accordingly to generate what you want
-2. Supports random data or cosine-based noisy data
+3. Supports random data or cosine-based noisy data
-3. Assists in verifying trend and smoothing functionality
+4. Assists in verifying trend and smoothing functionality

 # Data Trending Algorithm
 The function is dataTrend.m (we have this called in 'task.m')